smorrrs/Speedrun-Resources/autosplitter_guide.md

 # Sharing Your Autosplitter
-1. [Create](https://github.com/new) a GitHub repository.
-Add a **Creative Commons Zero v1.0 Universal** license during creation, or you can add it later.
+1. [Create](https://github.com/new) a GitHub repository with a **Creative Commons Zero v1.0 Universal** license.
+You can also add this license to an existing repository if you're not creating a new one or created a new one without adding a license.
 2. Upload your splitter file to this repository.
 3. Add a link to your splitter file in LiveSplit's official list, allowing people to access your autosplitter through LiveSplit itself.
 See the **Adding an Auto Splitter** section of [this page](https://github.com/LiveSplit/LiveSplit.AutoSplitters#adding-an-auto-splitter).